RebornBeat/CIBOS-Platform/README.md

 the security principal is the *boundary*, not a user account, and isolation is binary — maximal or none, never tiered.

-Everything here is real, compiles, and is covered by **205 unit tests** plus doctests.
+Everything here is real, compiles, and is covered by **298 unit tests** plus doctests and the application/example suites.
 There are no placeholders or mocks.
-Where a capability genuinely depends on hardware (real NIC packets, a physical display, usermode privilege separation, in-firmware PQC), that boundary is called out honestly in the docs rather than faked.
+Where a capability genuinely depends on hardware, that boundary is called out honestly in the docs rather than faked.

+The from-scratch boot path and the on-kernel runtime are **runtime-verified in QEMU** (used as a hardware stand-in, not a shortcut): BIOS → custom MBR → CIBIOS firmware → CIBOS kernel → weighted-entropy scheduler → MMU with per-container address spaces → ring-3 user mode → `int 0x80` syscalls → PS/2 keyboard IRQ → PIT timer → ATA-PIO block storage → an on-disk filesystem (**CIBOSFS**) → and real `.capp` applications (including a **Rust** program built on the `cibos-app` runtime) loaded into ring 3 that reach the kernel through the syscall ABI.

 ## What's built